 Our trip begins today in Bangkok, Thailand.
 Meet your guides at the Bangkok international airport, Suvarnabhumi, in late morning for a group transfer to Kanchanaburi.
 We'll enjoy lunch at a local restaurant situated near the famous bridge on the River Kwai.
-We will have the option to visit the JEATH WWII museum or take a short walk across the famous bridge.
+We will have the option to visit the JEATH World War II museum or take a short walk across the famous bridge.
 Depending on our time of arrival in Kanchanaburi we may have the opportunity to visit a unique country market along the railway tracks.
 We overnight in Kanchanaburi this evening in our luxury tent camp on the River Kwai.
 All the tents are air conditioned and have their own bathrooms.
 Before dinner we enjoy a dip in the refreshing natural spring pools!
 Lunch and dinner included.

 Note: Approximate total vehicle transfer times are listed for each day but these drives are broken up with many stops, activities, lunches, bathroom breaks and time to stretch our legs.

 Wake to the sounds of nature surrounding our riverside camp.
-After breakfast, we head out for a fun and easy 6-mile bike ride through the spectacular Kanchanaburi countryside.
+After breakfast, we head out for a fun and easy six-mile bike ride through the spectacular Kanchanaburi countryside.
 Stops are made en route to enjoy friendly chats with the local villagers as they go about their daily tasks.
-After a snack and a bit of rest, it's time to switch gears and embark on a 2-hour kayaking excursion on the River Kwai.
+After a snack and a bit of rest, it's time to switch gears and embark on a two-hour kayaking excursion on the River Kwai.
 Following the lead of our experienced instructor, we dip our paddles into this scenic waterway and glide past villages and lush riverside vegetation.
 We break for lunch, enjoying the tasty cooking of a local Thai restaurant before heading out to the Erawan Waterfall, a beautiful seven-tiered waterfall in Erawan National Park.
 Bring your swimsuit and enjoy a swim in the fall's natural pools!
 We return to our accommodations in Kanchanaburi for a delicious Thai dinner at an open-air restaurant with great views of the nearby river.
 All meals included.

-Kayaking: 2 hours; Biking: 1–1.5 hours on some paved and dirt roads.
+Kayaking: 2 hours; Biking: 1–1.5 hours (paved and dirt roads)

 Departing from Kanchanaburi this morning, we drive further north into central Thailand to our next adventure destination.
 Sukhothai, meaning "dawn of happiness", is a shining example of the golden age of Thai history and a UNESCO World Heritage site.
 Watch as the countryside rolls along as we drive through the expansive Chao Phraya river valley.
 Arrive in the late afternoon to our hotel and prepare for dinner and a bit of relaxation.
 Overnight in Sukhothai.
 All meals included.

 After a delicious breakfast we jump on our bikes to explore the Sukhothai Historical Park, formerly a walled city surrounded by a moat, which contains almost 200 chedi ruins in remarkable condition.
 Chedis are mound-like structures containing Buddhist relics and are important places of worship.
 After lunch we return to the hotel where kids can swim in the pool while parents enjoy a refreshing beverage at the poolside open-air bar or enjoy a foot massage.
 Dinner tonight is on our own to stay in at the resort or explore a local restaurant in town.
-Breakfast and Lunch included.
+Breakfast included.

-After a breakfast served by our gracious hosts, we say goodbye and set off for Chiang Dao where we’ll visit the hilltribe villages of the Palaung, Akha, and Lisu people.
+This morning we lace up our hiking shoes for our visit to the hill tribe villages of the Palaung, Akha and Lisu people.
 A local guide escorts us through the villages where each tribe retains a different culture and way of life.
-We have the unique opportunity to visit some of their homes and farm land.
-We then head to the Mae Rim District for a walk to Mae Khi village, a Hmong settlement, passing through verdant jungle.
-Here we witness how the Hmong Hill Tribe people still live a relatively traditional lifestyle.
+It’s a unique opportunity to visit their homes and farmland.
+On our way to Mae Khi village, a Hmong settlement, we hike through the leafy jungle.
+At Mae Khi, we witness how the Hmong Hill Tribe people still live a relatively traditional lifestyle.
 The Hmong are an Asian ethnic group from the mountainous regions of Vietnam, Laos, Thailand and Burma.
-Their clothing is richly decorated with magnificent embroidery, silver jewelry and imbued with animistic symbolism.
-We overnight at Hmong Hilltribe Lodge surrounded by lush jungle and rice terraces.
+Their clothing is richly decorated with magnificent embroidery, silver jewelry, and imbued with animistic symbolism.
+We return to our lodge for the evening.
 All meals included.

-We depart early, 6am, to participate in the daily alms—a uniquely enlightening experience for many.
+We depart early, 6 am, to participate in the daily alms—a uniquely enlightening experience for many.
 At Ton Payom Market we buy dishes and join the locals during the daily alms-giving ceremony with the monks.
 Next, we head to Doi Inthanon National Park which is known for its beautiful wildflowers, great bird watching, and majestic waterfalls.
 Our hike starts at a Karen hill tribe village where many of the villagers work at the coffee plantation project.
-We'll sample their coffee while chatting with our Karen hosts.
+We sample their coffee while chatting with our Karen hosts.
 From here our hike takes us through forests, over fields, and past several waterfalls.
 On the way back to Chiang Mai, we visit Watchirathan waterfall, one of the most spectacular falls in Northern Thailand.
 Tonight we are treated to a lovely farewell dinner.
 All meals included.

 Our journey ends this morning.
 There will be one group transfer to the airport.
 Breakfast included.